Ohio abortion rights fight highlights Republican electoral vulnerabilities | Politics

 Abortion is certain to play a role in other 2023 races.
 In Virginia, where a slim Democratic majority in the state Senate has stymied efforts to restrict abortion by Republican Governor Glenn Youngkin, Democrats have signaled they will make abortion a central issue in November's legislative elections.
 In Republican-leaning Kentucky, abortion rights activists are already knocking on doors ahead of November's gubernatorial election, when Democrat Andy Beshear is seeking another term.

-Ohio's top elections official has set a Wednesday deadline for lawmakers to approve an August special election.
-The state Senate passed the proposal in April, but the House vote is less certain, with some Republicans critical of its costs and wary of making the election about abortion.
-"It's a difficult issue," said Nathan Manning, the lone Republican senator to vote against having the special election, citing the estimated $20 million cost.
-Manning considers himself "pro-life," yet has voted against severe abortion restrictions.
+Ohio's top elections official had set a Wednesday deadline for lawmakers to approve an August special election.
+The state Senate passed the proposal in April, but the House vote came down to the wire after some Republicans were critical of its costs and wary of making the election about abortion.
+Democratic lawmakers held up signs and chanted in protest after Wednesday's vote.

 Senate President Matt Huffman has made clear the measure is aimed at the abortion rights amendment.
 "If we save 30,000 lives as a result of spending $20 million, I think that's a great thing," Huffman told reporters in March, referring to estimates on the annual number of abortions in Ohio.